 ABSTRACT

 The broiler industry has long relied on subclinical antibiotics to improve growth and feed efficiency, but rising concerns about residues and antimicrobial resistance have led to restrictions on their use.
 Consequently, there is increasing interest in safe, cost-effective alternatives for producing residue-free broiler chickens.
 The present research was carried out to ascertain effects of dietary supplementation of Neem Leaf Powder (NLP) on performance of commercial broilers.
-Total one hundred and forty four (144) straight run day-old commercial broiler chicks were distributed randomly into six treatment groups; each treatment group consisted of four replicates and each have 6 chicks leading to 24 chicks per treatment.
+One hundred and forty four (144) straight run day-old commercial broiler chicks were distributed randomly into six treatment groups; each treatment group consisted of four replicates and each have 6 chicks leading to 24 chicks per treatment.
 The experimental diets consisted of T1 (Basal diet without NLP), T2 (Basal diet with NLP @ 2 g/kg of feed), T3 (Basal diet with NLP @ 4 g/kg of feed), T4 (Basal diet with NLP @ 6 g/kg of feed), T5 (Basal diet with NLP @ 8 g/kg of feed) and T6 (Basal diet with NLM @ 10 g/kg of feed).
 The mean body weight (g) at 6th week of age was non-significant among each other but numerically higher body weight was observed in birds supplemented with 0.20% NLM (T2) than the other treatment groups.
 The total feed consumption in pre-starter phase showed significant (P<0.05) differences among all the treatment groups.
 However, feed consumption in starter and finisher phases was also non-significant among each other.
 The overall feed conversion ratio was significantly (P<0.05) improved in the birds fed with diet containing 0.20% NLP.
 The highest Return over feed cost (ROFC) was obtained in the birds fed with T2 diet followed by T3, T1, T4, T5 and T6 diets, respectively.
 Therefore, it may be concluded that Neem Leaf Powder at a level of 0.20% (i.e., 2 g/kg feed) can be incorporated as a growth promoter in pre-starter and starter diets to enhance and economize the overall performance of commercial broilers.

 Key words: Commercial broiler chicken, Growth performance, NLP, ROFC